ubc-library-rc/rdm/content/10-2_Manual-Data-Anonymization.md

 **Local suppression:** individual cases or responses (individual records) are deleted.
 - Advantage: like anonymization, privacy is protected
 - Disadvantage: the quality of data decreases, which impacts its usefulness
-- *When to use:* this method can be used when there are outlier records or when data anonymity and sensitivity assessments, like k anonymity, aren’t met
+- *When to use:* this method can be used to address outlier records or when anonymity assessments, such as k-anonymity, are not met

 <img src="figures/documentation.png" width="200"/>